yuvaraj55555/yuvaraj-5600-week-04/README.md

 To complete this lab you will need to add the following features:

-1. Add the ability to filter products by a given tag.
-This will require you to pass an additional property to the `Products.list()` method.
-You can use the `tag` query parameter to filter the products.
-Use an array method such as `Array.filter` to filter the products by the `product.tag` property.

-2. Add a DELETE route to the `app.js` module and register a delete method with the `products.js` module.
+1. Add a DELETE route to the `app.js` module and register a delete method with the `products.js` module.
 This task will require you to create a new method in the `products.js` module and route similar to the `products.createProduct` method.
 You will need to use the `Products.delete()` method to delete the product.
 The method body does not need to _truly_ delete the product.
 It can simply return a 202 response and log a message to the server console that the product was deleted.

-3. Add a PUT route to the `app.js` module that will be used to update a product.
+2. Add a PUT route to the `app.js` module that will be used to update a product.
 This task will require you to create a new method in the `products.js` module and route similar to the `products.createProduct` method.
 You will need to use the `Products.update()` method to update the product.
 The method body does not need to _truly_ update the product.
 It can simply return a 200 response and log a message to the server console that the product was updated.

 ## Guidance and Testing